Meal Planning for Beginners: 21 Tips to Get You Started

 16. Get others in your household involved

 If you live with others, ask them what they want for dinner next week.
 (Maybe set some boundaries so you don’t end up on the hook for a surf and turf extravaganza.)
-If you’re lucky, you can even get them to pitch in some prep.
+And why not get them to pitch in on some prep and cooking?

 17. Ordering out?
 Make it fit into your plan.

 Ordering Chinese food for delivery?
 Ordering an extra dish can mean the beginnings of another meal tomorrow.
-Important: Put the extra food straight in the refrigerator so it doesn’t get gobbled up right away.
-Whether it’s a main course that just needs a vegetable side or some fried rice to serve with a salad, that extra order will give you a leg up on the next day.
-(Yes, it’s possible that this will scrap the plan already written for the next day, but remember the plan isn’t the Constitution; it can be amended by your decree.)
+(Important: Put the extra food straight in the refrigerator so it doesn’t get gobbled up right away.)
+Whether it’s a main course that just needs a vegetable side or some extra rice to turn into fried rice, that extra order will give you a leg up on the next day.

-18. Go thematic and try a meatless meal once a week
+18. Try a meatless meal once a week

 Doing theme nights can help provide some recurring structure in your meal planning.
 And if tacos are for Tuesday, then let meatless meals claim Monday.
-Break away from chicken, pork, and beef by incorporating beans, eggs, tofu, peanut butter, and canned tuna or salmon into your meals.
+Break away from chicken, pork, and beef by incorporating beans, eggs, tofu, and nuts and seeds into your meals.
 Alternative proteins are a good way to expand your repertoire and stretch your food budget.

 19. Reuse meal plans